Categorical descriptions of one-dimensional gapped phases with Abelian onsite symmetries: Topological sectors of states with onsite G -symmetry

-For a topological order with symmetry, a topological sector of states may not be an observable in LWLL if it is not related to the symmetry.
-We define a \emph{$G$-symmetric topological sector of states} to be a subspace of the total Hilbert space that is invariant under the action of $G$-symmetric local operators and also invariant under the $G$-action.
-Then $G$-symmetric topological sectors of states are observables in LWLL.
+Not all topological sector of states are observables in LWLL after imposing a symmetry $\{U(g)\}_{g\in G}$.
+An operator is $G$-symmetric if it commutes with each $U(g)$.
+An observable in LWLL for a topological order with $G$-symmetry should be a subspace $x$ of the total Hilbert space that is invariant under both the action of $G$-symmetric local operators and the $G$-action.

-In general, a $G$-symmetric topological sector of states $x$ may not be invariant under all local operators.
-In other words, it may not be a topological sector of states.
-Let $\bar x$ be the topological sector of states generated by $x$.
-Then $x$ is a subspace of $\bar x$.
-Since $U(g) A U(g)^{-1}$ is a local operator for every local operator $A$ and $g \in G$, it turns out that $x$ is also $G$-invariant.
-Therefore, $x$ is a $G$-invariant subspace (i.e., subrepresentation) of $\bar x$, and this invariant subspace is characterized by its behavior under the $G$-action.
-By acting the operator $U(g)$, the subspace $x$ is invariant, but the states in $x$ may be changed by a (possibly non-abelian) phase.
+Since we only know how to express topological sectors of states without symmetry in $\CC$, so in order to formulate $x$, we first apply all local operators on $x$ to obtain a larger subspace $\bar x$ that is an object in $\CC$.
+Note that $x$ is a $G$-invariant subspace (i.e., subrepresentation) of $\bar x$, and this invariant subspace is characterized by its behavior under the $G$-action.
+To restore the $G$-action of $x$ on $\bar x$, we act the operator $U(g)$, the subspace $x$ is invariant, but the states in $x$ may be changed by a (possibly non-abelian) phase.
 Categorically, such a phase under the $U(g)$-action is described by an isomorphism